 So why is the Advisory Board making these recommendations?

 Many suspect, including myself, that there is a stealth motive here.
-Local land owners and citizens recall what the very same Monocacy Scenic River Advisory Board attempted to do 13 years ago.
+Local land owners and citizens recall what Frederick County attempted to do 13 years ago.

-Back then, The Board recommended land "easements" along the Monocacy River.
-The apparent goal behind the land setbacks along the river was to create public access for a bike path across private property.
+Back then, the county recommended a large 500 foot land setback/easement along the Monocacy River.
+The apparent goal behind the land setbacks along the river was to create recreational use such as a bike path across private property.
 Strong opposition from local citizens in defense of owner’s property rights shelved the idea.

-For awhile, at least…as one might think the bad idea is back and brewing again in the minds of the Advisory Board and their government sponsors.
-Except this time it has been re-packaged in the River Management Plan as the 300 - 500 ft. buffer zone for ecological purposes.
+For awhile, at least..., as One might think the bad idea is back and brewing again in the minds of the Advisory Board and their government sponsors.
+Except this time it has been re-packaged in the River Management Plan as the 300 -500 foot and beyond, buffer zone for clean water purposes.

 Mr. Alan Heflin, whose family company owns multiple farms encompassing land bordering the Monocacy, commented at the Taneytown meeting about the plan’s proposed pollution/clean water intent: "I have a hard time grasping the magnitude of what they’re trying to recommend when things have gotten so much better."
 He cited statistics showing significant progress in improved